 - Encourage your child or teenager to tell you about numbness, tingling, or discomfort in the arms or legs which may indicate poor backpack fit or too much weight being carried.

 - Watch your child put on or take off the backpack to see if it is a struggle.
 If the backpack seems too heavy for the child, have them remove some of the books and carry them in their arms to ease load on the back.

 - Do not ignore any back pain in a child or teenager.

 - Talk to the school about lightening the load.
 Team up with other parents to encourage changes.

-- Be sure the school allows students to stop at their lockers throughout the day to drop off or exchange heavier books.
+- Encourage your child to stop at his or her locker when time permits throughout the day to drop off or exchange heavier books.

 - If your child has back pain that does not improve, consider buying a second set of textbooks to keep at home.

 Reviewed by members of POSNA (Pediatric Orthopaedic Society of North America)